What is CatCourses?

 Roles are determined by a course level, so an individual who is a Teacher for one course can also be a TA in another course.
 Student, Teacher, and TA roles are pulled from enrollment data (Banner SIS) maintained by the Registrar.
-If you would like to add a Course Designer or Observer to your courses, you can request this by using the Help link in CatCourses.
+Instructors can add a Course Designer or Observer to a course by going to People and clicking the blue +People button.

 |Ability or Permission||Roles|

 |Create Course Material (such as assignments, quizzes, and discussions)||X||X||X|

 |Submit Mid-Semester and Final Grades||X*|

 |Participate in the Course (such as take quizzes, and submit assignments)||X|